 1. Internal functions of business

-Internal functions consist of all those essential and crucial business activities which help to lay a business foundation.
+Internal functions consist of all those essential and crucial business activities that help to lay a business foundation:

-The internal functions are required to carry on the business objectives.
-It's the promoters of business who decide these objectives.
-These objectives are decided at the time of business establishment.
+- These are required to carry on the business objectives.
+It's the business promoters who decide such objectives.
+Objectives get determined at the time of business establishment.

-Internal functions are also required to carry on regular activities of business.
+- These are also required to carry on regular business activities.

-The important internal functions of business are depicted below.
+The key internal functions of a business organisation:

-- Acquisition of finance is a process of acquiring funds for the establishment of business.
-The finance is acquired from various sources like banks, investors, and other financial institutions.
-Once finance is acquired, the funds are then allotted and subsequently channelized to initiate important preliminary activities of business such as purchasing of fixed assets like land, buildings, machineries, vehicles, and so on.
+- Acquisition of finance is a process of acquiring funds for the establishment of the business.
+Here, the funds are obtained from various sources like banks, investors, and other financial institutions.
+Once finance is acquired, the funds are then allotted and subsequently channelized to initiate important preliminary activities of business such as purchasing of fixed assets like land, buildings, machinery, vehicles, so on.

-- Purchasing of raw-materials takes place once essential fixed assets becomes ready to be used for commercial production of goods.
-While purchasing raw-materials, purchase manager has to take care of three important things such as quality, price, and delivery time of raw-materials.
+- Purchasing of raw materials takes place once essential fixed assets become ready for use in the commercial production of goods.
+While buying raw materials, purchase manager has to take care of three main things:

-- Hiring of labour is required to process the purchased raw-materials into finished goods.
+- Hiring of labour is required to convert the purchased raw materials into finished goods.
 To achieve this task, the production manager has to hire labour contractors.
-Each hired labour contractor then provides (supplies) the required number of labour (manpower) to the production department.
-Once labour is employed, production manager administrates crucial factors like labour working hours, labour pay-rate, and idle (non-productive) time taken by the labour to complete the assigned task or job.
+Each hired labour contractor then provides (supplies) the required number of workers (manpower) to the production department.
+Once labour is employed, production manager administrates factors like:

-- Overhead expenses are costs incurred (sustained) while operating mandatory business activities.
+- Overhead expenses are costs incurred (sustained) while operating essential business activities.
 These costs are incurred to run a business smoothly and on a continuous basis.
-Costs incurred on consumption of electricity, fuel, water, gas, etc., fall under overhead expenses.
+Costs incurred on the consumption of electricity, fuel, water, gas, etc., fall under overhead expenses.

-- Production of goods involves conversion, transformation or processing of raw-materials into finished goods, which are ready for sell.
-The process of production is very wide and comprehensive in nature.
+- Production of goods involves conversion, transformation or processing of raw materials into finished goods, which are ready to get sold.
+The process of production is very extensive and comprehensive in nature.
 Production process adds utility (usefulness or ability to satisfy a need) to the finished goods.
-It fulfils the demand of end-customers and hence is considered as the most important internal function of business.
+It fulfils the demand of end-customers and hence considered as the most important internal function of the business.

 2. External functions of business